-In 2013, 50,578 academics had a research or teaching and research function (figure 15).
-Since 2000, the number of researchers has grown every year, but with stronger growth among research-only academic staff compared to those with teaching and research responsibilities.
-Research-only staff made up 21 per cent of the academic workforce in 1992, increasing to 34 per cent by 2013.
+In 2014, 49,950 academics had a research or teaching and research function, a small decline on the previous year (figure 15).
+Longer-term growth has been strongest among research-only academic staff compared to those with teaching and research responsibilities.
+Research-only staff made up 21 per cent of the academic workforce in 1992, increasing to 33 per cent by 2014.